-The last part of Light class 7 discusses whether sunlight has colour or not.
-The activities of this section encourage students to look at rainbow and soap bubbles to see how they portray seven colours.
-In this section, students will get to know more about white sunlight and its different colours.
+The last part of Light class 7 discusses whether sunlight has color or not.
+The activities of this section encourage students to look at rainbow and soap bubbles to see how they portray seven colors.
+In this section, students will get to know more about white sunlight and its different colors.

 Reasons to Opt for NCERT Solutions for Class 7 Science Chapter 15

 Here are some prominent reasons to choose NCERT solutions for class 7 Science chapter Light to prepare for class seven science exam :

 These solutions are prepared according to the guideline of CBSE.
 Hence, students can prepare better as per their syllabus.

 The use of simple language and detailed explanation of every topic helps students to comprehend the topics easily.